This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Intrepid Scout's Tips for the South Rim vs North Rim

 • The South Rim offers a multitude of stunning viewpoints.
 It can be easily accessed and enjoyed year-round.
-If this is your visit to the Grand Canyon, then hands down, go to the South Rim.
+If this is your visit to the Grand Canyon, or if you can only spend one day in the Grand Canyon, then hands down, go to the South Rim.

 • The North Rim is a remote destination, as a result, not a lot of tourists venture out to the North Rim.
 It is a fantastic choice if you seek a more primeval, natural, quiet, and uncrowded Grand Canyon experience.